-Subject Areas, As pects, General Disclosures and KPIs Section Reference B4: Labour Standa ards General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour B4.1 Description of measures to review employment practices to avoid child and forced labour Social Compliance B4.2 Description of steps taken to eliminate child and forced labour practices when discovered Social Compliance B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain Suppliers Selection B5.1 Number of suppliers by geographical region Only procure from Singapore suppliers B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, how they are implemented and monitored B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored B6: Product Respo onsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons Not available to the Group's business B6.2 Number of products and service-related complaints received and how they are dealt with User Safety B6.3 Description of practices relating to observing and protecting intellectual property rights Not available to the Group's business B6.4 Description of quality assurance process and recall procedures Not available to the Group's business B6.5 Description of consumer data protection and privacy policies, how they are implemented and monitored Not available to the Group's business
+Indicator Chapter/Disclosure Aspect B4: Labour Standards General Disclosu re Building Excellence for People; Information on: Significant Laws and Regulations (a) the policie s; and ' ' ce with relevant laws and regulations that have a significant the issuer relating to prever nting child and forced labour.
+KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.
+Equal Opportunities and Human Rights Protection KPI B4.2 Description of steps taken to eliminate such practices when discovered.
+Equal Opportunities and Human Rights Protection Operating Pract tices Aspect B5: Sup ply Chain Management General Disclosu re Sustainable Supply Chain Management Policies on mana ging environmental and social risks of the supply chain.
+KPI B5.1 Number of suppliers by geographical region.
+Sustainable Supply Chain Management KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, how they are implemented and monitored.
+Sustainable Supply Chain Management KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
+Sustainable Supply Chain Management KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
+Sustainable Supply Chain Management

+Indicator Chapter/Disclosure Aspect B6: Pro Aspect B6: Product Responsibility General Disclos Information on: ure Building Excellence in Operations; Significant Laws and Regulations (a) the polici ies; and Tiogalations nce with relevant laws and regulations that have a significant n the issuer h and safety, advertising, labelling and privacy matters relating services provided and methods of redress.
+KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
+Due to our business nature, the Group does not involve product recalls for safety and health reasons.
+KPI B6.2 Number of products and service-related complaints received and how they are dealt with.
+Customer Satisfaction KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
+Data Privacy and Intellectual Property Rights KPI B6.4 Description of quality assurance process and recall procedures.
+Project Quality and Customer Safety Due to our business nature, the Group does not involve product recalls.
+KPI B6.5 Description of consumer data protection and privacy policies, how they are implemented and monitored.
+Data Privacy and Intellectual Property Rights

-Subject Areas, As pects, General Disclosures and KPIs Section Reference B7: Anti-corruptio n General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud, and money laundering B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases B7.2 Description of preventive measures and whistle-blowing procedures, how they are implemented and monitored Whistleblowing B7.3 Description of anti-corruption training provided to directors and staff Anti-Corruption B8: Community In vestment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities takes into consideration communities' interests business B8.1 Focus areas of contribution Not available to the Group's business B8.2 Resources contributed to the focus areas Not available to the Group's business
+Indicator Chapter/Disclosure Aspect B7: An ti-corruption General Disclos Building Excellence in Operations; Significant Laws and Regulations nce with relevant laws and regulations that have a significant on the issuer relating to bribery, extortion, fraud and money KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
+Anti-corruption KPI B7.2 Description of preventive measures and whistle-blowing procedures, how they are implemented and monitored.
+Anti-corruption KPI B7.3 Description of anti-corruption training provided to directors and staff.
+Anti-corruption Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+Building Excellence for the Community KPI B8.1 Focus areas of contribution.
+Building Excellence for the Community KPI B8.2 Resources contributed to the focus area.
+Building Excellence for the Community